hipe/tmx/lib/skylab/face/doc/issues/019-normalize.md

 • `x` is the middle argument because `y` must go at the beginning and `change_value_p` must go at the end. some design choices get made for us.

-• `is_provided` as the result value - for two reasons: 1) the return value is the most straightforward way to get a boolean value (or anything) back from a method.
-2) the return value as a "control point" wasn't being taken up by anything else, for the above described reasons.
+• `is_provided` as the result value - for two reasons: 1) the result value is the most straightforward way to get a boolean value (or anything) back from a method.
+2) the result value as a "control point" wasn't being taken up by anything else, for the above described reasons.

-all of this will likely have changed by the time you finish reading it.
+all of this will likely have changed by the time you finish reading it, but thank you anyway for doing so ^_^
 _